-In accordance with federal legislation, there will be an annual distribution, in writing, to each employee and student of:
+In accordance with federal legislation, there will be an annual distribution in writing, to each employee and student of:

-- 1. The dangers of drug abuse in the workplace; - The institution's policy of maintaining a drug-free workplace and drug-free campus; - The standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on University property or as part of any University activities; - 4.
-A description of applicable legal sanctions under local, state or federal law: - 5.
-A description of health risks associated with the use of illicit drugs and abuse of alcohol; - 6.
-A description of available drug or alcohol counseling, treatment or rehabilitation and/or reentry programs; and
+- 1. the dangers of drug abuse in the workplace; - 2. the institution's policy of maintaining a drug-free workplace and drug-free campus; - 3. standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on university property or as part of any university activities; - 4. a description of applicable legal sanctions under local, state or federal law; - 5. a description of health risks associated with the use of illicit drugs and abuse of alcohol; - 6. a description of available drug or alcohol counseling, treatment or rehabilitation and/or reentry programs; and

-A clear statement of the disciplinary sanctions that the University will impose on students and employees.
+7. a clear statement of the disciplinary sanctions that the University will impose on students and employees.